jackedwardbeard/AUTH_Passport_ExpressSession/README.md

 You need to change the mongoDB URL (in server.js) to your own, with your database username and password included.

 # To-Dos / Improvements
-- Add an option to reset password (e.g. through nodemailer maybe)
+- Add an option to reset password (easy enough, send another email and only update the password after a button is clicked (linked to by the email)
-- Add a confirmation email before adding the user to the DB when registering
+- Add a confirmation email before adding the user to the DB when registering (same as above)
 - Only show a logout button if there is a flag indicating a user is logged in (e.g. if req.user != null)
 - Add more passport strategies (e.g. a google strategy for logging in/registering with google instead of a local email/password)